brandur/sorg/content/passages-drafts/002-japan.md

   places you'll ever see -- you'd be hard pressed to find a piece of litter anywhere because everyone follows the rules.
-* There vending machines are everywhere and they dispense everything from hot drinks to fried food.
-They're priced on par with local convenience stores so people actually use them.
-Tommy Lee Jones, a figurehead for Suntory's Boss brand, is depicted on many of them (see below).
 * Corndogs are called "American dogs" and sold at every convenience store.
 They're _delicious_ and have taken a spot as one of my favorite foods.